rsc32/Spal/README.md

 # MySmartPal
-The repository for the rig checks site
+The repository for the Spal checks site

 To work on this project, you must have the following programs installed, NodeJS, Git, and MySql